dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   may sometimes not work as intended.

 Troubleshooting:

+Q: When I click "Install" and select my CD-ROM where original DK
+    is, the game tells there are no required files.
+A: You need to select "KEEPER" folder on the CD-ROM, not the
+    whole CD.

+Q: When I click "Install", select "KEEPER" folder, then I click
+    that I want to copy files - the loader shows "Access denied" error message.
+A: In that case, you have to run "loader.exe" with administrative
+    privileges.
+Another solution is to give all users write access to the folder where KeeperFX is, and its sub-folders.

 Q: Colors are changed in menu or during gameplay,
     but no problem is mentioned in "keeperfx.log".